 Choose the type of network that connects your clients to the BIG-IP system.
 If you choose WAN or LAN, the BIG-IP system uses this information to determine the appropriate TCP optimizations.
-If you choose WAN through another BIG-IP system, the system uses a secure an optimized tunnel (called an iSession tunnel) for traffic between BIG-IP systems on opposite sides of the WAN.
+If you choose WAN through another BIG-IP system (only appears if you have licensed and provisioned AAM), the system uses a secure an optimized tunnel (called an iSession tunnel) for traffic between BIG-IP systems on opposite sides of the WAN.

 Only choose this option if you have another BIG-IP system across the WAN that will be a part of this implementation.